lighthouse-no/sap-ms-teams-integration-poc/docs/azure_log_config.md

 Select the resource group within which your bot exists and give the log analytics workspace instance a name.

 ![Azure Create Log Analytics Workspace Instance](../img/azure_create_law_instance.png)

+Once the log analytics workspace instance has been created, you can now configure your bot to use this workspace.